Dick Schaap biography

 In the fall of 2001, Schaap went to Lenox Hill Hospital to have hip replacement surgery.
 Unfortunately, he experienced complications afterwards and died on December 21.
 Schaap was survived by his third wife, Trisha, and his six children.
 The family later sued several of the doctors involved in his surgery and the hospital for his death.

 More than one thousand people gathered for a memorial service in New York City in January 2002.
 Jimmy Breslin and Billy Crystal were among the many that spoke about Schaap at the service.
-He will be remembered as a talented writer, a subtle interviewer, a fair reporter, and a good friend to many.
+He will be remembered as a talented writer, subtle interviewer, fair reporter and good friend to many.